 Welcome to the digital home of the Knebel Group.
 We are a multidisciplinary team working on fundamental molecular design, physicochemical characterizations and technical, industry relevant application.
-We are pushing the boundaries of how porous materials can solve the most pressing challenges in energy relevant climate change mitigation and resource efficient separations.
-By stimuli responses we try to mimic the biological membrane in a technical abstraction, using light-switching, thermal glass transition, breathing phenomena and electric field-controlled distortion to create controllable channels.
-We then use these phenomena, scale materials and methods up and transfer them into mostly CO2-related application cases.
+We are pushing the boundaries of how porous materials can solve the most pressing challenges in energy relevant climate change mitigation and resource efficient separations, and environmental pollution sensing.
+By stimuli responses we try to mimic the biological membrane in a technical abstraction, using light-switching, thermal glass transition, breathing phenomena and electric field-controlled distortion to create controllable pore channels.
+We then use these phenomena to scale materials and methods up and transfer them into mostly CO2-related application cases.

 At the heart of our research is reticular chemistry.
 We don’t just find materials; we build them from the ground up.
-By using metal ions and organic “linkers,” we assemble highly ordered, porous frameworks such as Metal-Organic Frameworks (MOFs) and Covalent Organic Frameworks (COFs).
+By using metal ions and organic linkers, we assemble highly ordered, porous coordination materials, namely and foremost Metal-Organic Frameworks (MOFs), but we are also interested in crystalline polymeric frameworks: Covalent Organic Frameworks (COFs).

-- Physical Chemistry: Fundamentally Understand the Stimuli Responsive Materials
+II.
+Physical Chemistry: Gain Fundamental Understand of the Stimuli Responsiveness in Reticular Materials

-Synthesizing a material is only half the challenge: understanding how ions and functional moieties behave within the porous architectures is where fundamental phenomenon are characterized.
+Synthesizing a material is only half the challenge: our goals is to gain a deeper understanding of the behaviour of guest molecules, ions and functional moieties within the porous architectures.
+This is where fundamental phenomena are characterized using in situ methods.
 We employ advanced spectroscopic and analytical techniques to study the thermodynamics and kinetics of interfaces.

-With physciochemical methods we investigate the kinetics of diffusion in stimuli responsive reticular materials: Our smart designer materials change their structure or properties in response to external physical triggers.
-We use a plethora of different characterization methods to track gases, ions and molecules in-situ.
-We investigate processes under operating conditions to watch and decipher these phenomena.
+With physciochemical methods we investigate the kinetics of diffusion in stimuli responsive reticular materials: our smart designer materials change their structure or properties in response to external physical triggers.
+We use a plethora of different characterization methods, from microscopy to spectroscopy to track changes in-situ.
+We investigate processes under operating conditions to watch and decipher the changes to the porosity structure.

 We recieve funding from: